TMoCo/TMoCo/README.md

 I'm a trainee software engineer at the BBC with key interests and experience in:
 - cloud infrastructure and developing on AWS
-- desigining microservices and web apps
+- microservice and full stack web app development, mainly JS front-ends (React) and Java-like backends (Java Spring, Scala)
-- full stack development, mainly node front-ends (React) and java-like backends (Java Spring, Scala)
+- API design and frameworks (REST, GraphQL, event streams)
 - data bases
-- agile development
+- Agile development
-- writing and designing test suites
+- writing and designing unit/integration tests
-- web technologies (js,html,css)
+- core web technologies (JS, HTML, CSS) and modern web apis like WebGl and WebASM
-- container technology with Docker and Kubernetes
+- serverless and container technology (lambdas, docker, kubernetes)
-- ci/cd workflows, scripts and automation
+- Ci/Cd workflows, scripts and automation
-- computer graphics
+- high performance graphics
 - principles and practices of good software engineering

-I am most familiar with building front-ends for web apps, particularly with js/ts and react, but have gained experience managing back-end apis and their underlying data.
+I am most familiar with developing front-ends and component libraries for web apps with TS and react, but have gained experience managing and building back-end services and apis.
-I am interested in all aspects of the development lifecycle, from requirement, to development, to test, to release and to monitoring, and how automation can help agile teams develop more and better quality software, faster.
+I am interested in all aspects of the development lifecycle, from requirement, to development, to test, to release and to monitoring, and how automation and plain text formats like markdown and YAML can help agile teams maintain and develop more and better quality software, faster.

 <!---
 TMoCo/TMoCo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.